d12frosted/elpa-mirror/stable-melpa/add-node-modules-path-readme.txt

-This file provides `add-node-modules-path', which searches the current files parent directories for the `node_modules/.bin/' directory and adds it to the buffer local `exec-path'.
+This file provides `add-node-modules-path', which runs `npm bin` and and adds the path to the buffer local `exec-path'.
 This allows Emacs to find project based installs of e.g. eslint.

 Usage: